A Tribute to Marcello Giordani

 By Jonathan Tichler

-The beloved Sicilian tenor Marcello Giordani, who passed away in October 2019, stars as des Grieux in this week’s stream of Puccini’s Manon Lescaut (pictured above), and also appeared in six other Live in HD presentations over the course of his Met career.
-Previous streams have included his performances in Zandonai’s Francesca da Rimini, Berlioz’s La Damnation de Faust, Verdi’s Ernani, and Puccini’s La Fanciulla del West (pictured below).
+The beloved Sicilian tenor Marcello Giordani, who passed away in October 2019, stars as Gabriele Adorno in this week’s stream of Simon Boccanegra (pictured above), and also appeared in seven other Live in HD presentations over the course of his Met career.
+Previous streams have included his performances in Zandonai’s Francesca da Rimini, Berlioz’s La Damnation de Faust, Verdi’s Ernani, and Puccini’s Turandot, Madama Butterfly, Manon Lescaut, and La Fanciulla del West (pictured below).

 He made his company debut in 1995 as Rodolfo in Puccini’s La Bohème, and it remained his most frequent role with the company, as he went on to sing it 36 times.
-Puccini and Verdi provided most of his bread-and-butter roles: his Calàf in Turandot, Pinkerton in Madama Butterfly, and Gabriele Adorno in Simon Boccanegra are also documented in HD.
+Puccini and Verdi provided most of his bread-and-butter roles at the Met: in addition to the aforementioned streams, he sang the tenor leads in Verdi’s Rigoletto, La Traviata, and Il Trovatore.

 With his ringing high notes, he also made forays into bel canto repertoire, singing the titular pirate Gualtiero in Bellini’s Il Pirata in its 2002 Met premiere with Renée Fleming, and Edgardo to Natalie Dessay’s Lucia in the new production of Donizetti’s Lucia di Lammermoor that opened the 2007–08 season.
 In French repertoire, notable successes included the title role of Berlioz’s Benvenuto Cellini in its 2003 company premiere and Faust in La Damnation de Faust in the 2008 premiere of Robert Lepage’s production.